RackHD/on-imagebuilder/README.md

 The provisioner role is what specifies how the filesystem of an initrd, base image or overlay should be customized.
 To add a new provisioner, do the following.
-If you are familiar with Ansible, some of these steps will be obvious:
+If you have experience with Ansible, some of these steps will be familiar:

 - Make a new directory in `roles/<initrd|basefs|overlay>/tasks`, depending on the image type
 - Create and edit a main.yml file in the above directory to do the tasks you want (see [ansible modules](http://docs.ansible.com/ansible/modules_intro.html) if new to Ansible)
-- Add a new config_file into the vars directory.
+- Add a new config yaml file into the vars directory.
 This will be included in the Ansible run as a set of top-level variables (via vars_files) to be included/used by tasks in the role.
   *The config_file must have as a bare minimum a provisioner variable that points to the role, e.g.*